-a three-ingredient recipe for prosciutto wrapped cantaloupe topped with balsamic glaze. this appetizer is perfectly balanced, super simple, & most importantly – so delicious! prosciutto-wrapped cantaloupe with balsamic glaze are perfect for summer parties & easy entertaining on hot summer nights.
+A three-ingredient recipe for prosciutto-wrapped cantaloupe topped with balsamic glaze.
+This appetizer is perfectly balanced, super simple, & most importantly – so delicious!
+Prosciutto-wrapped cantaloupe with balsamic glaze is perfect for summer parties & easy entertaining on hot summer nights.

 ummm…can i tell you a secret?